Snowmaking is taking shape at Elver Park to provide a guaranteed venue for lessons, racing and outdoor winter recreation.

 Snowmaking at the west-side park has begun in early December.
 The goal is to create a 1.5-kilometer loop of manmade snow running from the shelter building past the sledding hill and around the soccer fields.
 The trail would be open to anyone holding a valid Madison/Dane County parks ski pass, which costs adults $7 a day or $30 a year.

 Snowmaking for both cross country skiing and sledding at Elver Park has been in the plans for the city’s Parks Division for nearly a decade.
-The city even purchased two large snow fans and other equipment, but discovered it didn’t have the staff resources or expertise to make it work.

 Meanwhile, snowmaking for cross country skiing has taken off at numerous other venues in the upper Midwest, including a half-dozen parks in the Twin Cities and the popular state Department of Natural Resources-maintained trail at Lapham Peak outside of Milwaukee.

-At Elver Park, snowmaking duties will be handled by Central Cross Country Ski Association in conjunction with the Madison Nordic Ski Club, which will use the man-made loop to offer lessons to the public and run its various other programs.
+At Elver Park, snowmaking duties will be handled by Central Cross Country Ski Skiing in conjunction with the Madison Nordic Ski Club, which will use the man-made loop to offer lessons to the public and run its various other programs.

 The city will continue to provide grooming for skiing at Elver Park and its half-dozen other maintained trails when natural snow falls.
 The city is also providing the water and electricity for snowmaking, along with use of Elver’s shelter building.

 Madison has invested considerable resources into making Elver Park a year-round destination for outdoor recreation.
 Holding Madison Winter Festival at the park will help make the event accessible to the surrounding neighborhoods and perhaps attract new families to cross country skiing and other winter outdoor activities.